Irvinehimself/Irvines-Firejail-Extras/README.md

 [*Return to contents*](#contents)

 ## Example -- Creating Firefox private-lib
-*Note*: In what follows it will help to have a basic understanding of [bisection](https://en.wikipedia.org/wiki/Bisection_method)
+*Note 1*: In what follows it will help to have a basic understanding of [bisection](https://en.wikipedia.org/wiki/Bisection_method)
+*Note 2*: Unfortunately, [FjTools-CreatePrivateLib](#fjtools-createprivatelib), *Step 1*, doesn't work with "Qt" based applications.
+However, *Step 2* can still be used to reveal valuable information which will help in the creation of a `private-lib`.

 *Step 1:*
 1. Run [*FjTools-CreatePrivateLib*](#fjtools-createprivatelib) and enter `firefox`